Automatic Association of Cloud Security Controls and Quantifiable Metrics for Certification: The European Cybersecurity Certification Scheme for Cloud Services

-In IT security, requirements and metrics are crucial in establishing and maintaining robust security schemes.
-Requirements refer to the conditions that must be fulfilled for a process to achieve its security objectives.
-Metrics provide quantifiable measures that help organizations assess the effectiveness of the requirements, ensuring thus compliance with established security standards.
-A real-world example is in the context of a project risk management; having precise security requirements is essential for defining proper threats, while metrics are crucial for measuring if countermeasures have been taken to avoid them, so determining the success of the project outcomes.
-A metric value is usually compared to a baseline value which defines the threshold not to be exceeded (or below which not to fall) to effectively manage and mitigate security risks while ensuring that security measures align with business objectives.
-Metrics can be specified over a period, such as six months or a year, as they must produce quantifiable information for comparison purposes.
-Metrics are frequently expressed as percentages, numbers (integers or reals), booleans, or reference values inside an interval (scales).
+In IT security, controls and metrics are crucial in establishing and maintaining robust security schemes.
+Security controls refer to the conditions that must be fulfilled for a process to achieve its security objectives.
+Metrics provide quantifiable measures to evaluate if the conditions expressed in the controls are fulfilled or not.
+For example, as shown in Figure \ref{fig:metrics-reqs}, the EUCS control OPS-05.3H on protection against malware is paired in MEDINA with the metric MalwareProtectionEnabled, which checks whether the antimalware solution is active.
+Metrics can be specified over a period, such as six months or a year, and they are frequently expressed as percentages, numbers (integers or reals), booleans, or reference values inside an interval (scales).
 They also often have formulas.
 When using continuous monitoring techniques, it is crucial to specify how frequently a metric value is collected.
 Measurements must be easily obtained, and the method must be repeatable, consistent, and reproducible for them to be relevant.

-Thus, it becomes essential to associate metrics with requirements, since metrics provide a quantitative basis to assess whether a security requirement is being met.
-This helps organizations evaluate their security measures' effectiveness and identify areas for improvement.
+Metrics provide a quantitative basis for assessing whether the conditions expressed by a security control are fulfilled; it is therefore essential to link the right metrics to the right controls.
+In the MEDINA catalogue these metrics are defined as operational, tool-measurable indicators rather than direct measures of residual risk.
 The association allows for informed decision-making regarding resource allocation and prioritization of security initiatives.
-Additionally, many industries are subject to regulatory requirements that mandate specific security measures.
+Additionally, many industries are subject to regulatory controls that mandate specific security measures.
 Metrics help demonstrate compliance with these regulations, ensuring accountability and transparency in security practices.